lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 ```

 - Finally, we run the simulation at the web:
-1. Open the Drone project
+1. Open the drone project.
 2. Navigate to the `Runs` tab.
 3. Click on the `Run Simulation` button on the right.